attack-monkey/react-fn/README.md

 ## The Low-down

 React-fn is a functional approach to React.
-All components are functional and do not store their own state.
-Instead State exists in one place as a pure object (no methods), and can only be changed via Actions.
-Both State and Actions are injected into your first component and are passed down into child components.
+Take a look at this basic app below.
+You'll notice that State and Actions are decoupled from Components altogether, making for a clean and simple dev experience.

 ## Basic App